rdantassilva/pdf2ocr/README.md

 - `--summary`: Display only final conversion summary.
 - `--logfile`: Path to save detailed log output (UTF-8 encoded).
 - `--workers`: Number of parallel workers for processing (default: 2).
+- `--batch-size`: Number of pages to process in each batch (default: 10).
 - `--version`: show program's version number and exit

 ---